dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis-model-builder.md

 1. Once training is complete, the results from the training process are displayed in the *Training results* section of the *Train* screen.
     In addition to providing training results, three code-behind files are created under the *SentimentAnalysis.mbconfig* file.

-    - *SentimentAnalysis.consumption.cs* -  Contains code for consuming your model.
+    - *SentimentAnalysis.consumption.cs* -  This file contains the `ModelInput` and `ModelOutput` schemas as well as the `Predict` function generated for consuming the model.
-    - *SentimentAnalysis.training.cs* - Contains code for retraining your model.
+    - *SentimentAnalysis.training.cs* - This file contains the training pipeline (data transforms, algorithm, algorithm hyperparameters) chosen by Model Builder to train the model.
+You can use this pipeline for re-training your model.
-    - **SentimentAnalysis.zip* - The serialized version of your model.
+    - **SentimentAnalysis.zip* - This is a serialized zip file which represents your trained ML.NET model.

 1. Select the **Next step** button to move to the next step.